ftmhghpnh/fall2019-proj3-sec2--group6/README.md

 **Contribution statement**: ([default](doc/a_note_on_contributions.md))All people contribute equally.
 All team members approve our work presented in this GitHub repository including this contributions statement.

-**The final model we choosed are the base model created by Yang, Nan and advanced LDA(2 classes) model created by Xu, Chang using PCA methode finished by Gong, Yuhan.
-Thus these people were been candidated for building the pipeline.**

 + Li,Sixuan(presenter):